Stepping in gum and getting it stuck to your shoe is a major inconvenience that has the ability to ruin your mood.

 Finally, if nothing else works, try using a blow dryer to heat up the gum so that it becomes more malleable so that you’re able to remove it with a toothpick or brush.

-Continue reading to see the step-by-step instructions for each and every one of these gum removing solutions.
+Continue reading to see the step-by-step instructions to learn how to remove gum from shoes.